92% of participants will know how to identify and react to an emergency health concern in an outpatient setting.

 EMS response is needed if (Erich, 2020):

-People who have stroke (cardiovascular accident, CVA) symptoms may not realize there is a problem.
+People who have a stroke (cardiovascular accident, CVA) symptoms may not realize there is a problem.
 Therefore, that person may not be able to make a good decision about seeking emergency care.
 If in doubt, call 911.
 Stroke symptoms are a time-sensitive crisis.
 Thrombolytics (clot-dissolving medicine) must be given quickly to prevent permanent disability due to blood clot damage.

 Symptoms of a stroke are sudden onset of (NINDS, 2019):